 Now continuing on; the government required that all TVs sold after March 1, 2007, had to have digital tuners.
 Your TVs in your RV were manufactured before that.

 You say that your RV is "cable and internet ready".
 Unfortunately that does not mean that it is Digital TV ready.
-It simply means that the cable and wiring to hook up your TV and computer were included when they constructed
+It simply means that the cable and wiring to hook up your TV and computer were included when they constructed the unit.